 I, SUE HALBERSTADT, the duly-qualified Clerk of the City of Farmington, Oakland County, Michigan, do hereby certify that the foregoing is a true and complete copy of a Resolution adopted by the City Council of the City of Farmington at a duly-called meeting held on the 24th day of August, 2015, the original of which is on file in my office.

-IN WITNESS WHEREOF, I have hereunto affixed by official signature this day of , 2015.
+IN WITNESS WHEREOF, I have hereunto day o , 2015.

-SUE HALBERSTADT Clerk, City of Farmington
+SUE HALBERSTADT Clerk, City of Farmington 5.A.